 At his first public performance in 1958 he shortened his name to Kamal, but the Master of Ceremonies announced him as "Camel".
 After that he changed the spelling to Kamahl.

 As he made his way into the Australian music industry, Rupert Murdoch was an early important mentor.
 Murdoch tipped Kamahl £10 at a concert in December 1958 and encouraged him to move to Sydney.
 Without asking, Murdoch arranged for Kamahl to perform a six-week season at the Hotel Australia in Sydney.
 After that season, he boarded with the Murdochs for two years.
-Kamahl was a finalist in the Sydney Eisteddfod Sun Aria in 1966 singing "Ella Giammai M'Amo" Verdi and "Farewell and Death of Boris" Moussorgsky.
+Kamahl was a finalist in the Sydney Eisteddfod Sun Aria in 1966 singing Ella giammai m'amò (aria from Verdi's opera Don Carlos) and Farewell and death of Boris (from Mussorgsky's Boris Godunov).

 Kamahl has performed at the London Palladium and Carnegie Hall, as well as pubs and clubs throughout Australia.
 In 1982 Queen Elizabeth II asked him to give a Royal Command performance in Brisbane for the Commonwealth Games there.
 In 1984, he sang with Cathy Lee Johnson at the L.A.
 Variety Telethon.

-His first album was A Voice to Remember, which was released in Australia in October 1967.
+His first album was A voice to remember, which was released in Australia in October 1967.
 He has released singles and albums in the United States, Canada, Britain, New Zealand, South America, India, Singapore, Malaysia and Germany (the last in German), as well as in the Netherlands, Belgium, and Scandinavia.
 From 1967 onwards in Australia his records, tapes and CDs were primarily on the Philips label, but he also recorded on EMI, Mercury, Festival, Dino and Reader's Digest.

-In 1975, his single, "The Elephant Song" (composed and produced by Hans van Hemert) hit the number one spot on the Dutch Top 40, the Nationale Hitparade (currently Single Top 100) and the Belgian BRT Top 30.
+In 1975, his single, The elephant song (composed and produced by Hans van Hemert) hit the number one spot on the Dutch Top 40, the Nationale Hitparade (currently Single Top 100) and the Belgian BRT Top 30.
 This song was part of the soundtrack of a World Wildlife Fund TV documentary.

 He has been in the Australian music industry for fifty years, and throughout that time has made some memorable TV and film appearances, as well as concerts.
 He was one of the first people to appear in concert at the Sydney Opera House.
-He was a particularly popular guest on the variety show Hey Hey It's Saturday.
-In 2004 he appeared at the Big Day Out rock festival, and the year before he had cameos in the Australian films Harvie Krumpet and Fat Pizza.
+He was a particularly popular guest on the variety show Hey Hey it's Saturday.
+In 2004 he appeared at the Big Day Out rock festival, and the year before he had cameos in the Australian films Harvie Krumpet and Fat pizza.
 He collaborated with the Wiggles for some of their performances, showing his inter-generational appeal.

-His latest album is Imagine the World in Unison as of 2005.
+His latest album is Imagine the world in unison as of 2005.
 He is also making appearances as a judge on The X-Factor.
-On 19 September 2007 he featured on The Chaser's War on Everything on ABC TV where he sang for a 'newly-wed couple' who turned up uninvited on his door.
+On 19 September 2007 he featured on The chaser's war on everything on ABC TV where he sang for a "newly-wed couple" who turned up uninvited on his door.

 In early 2008, Kamahl reunited with his old school, Pembroke (then Kings College), and went on tour in the United States with the Pembroke Symphony Orchestra.